PEPPERELL — Sometimes dreams really do come true — with a lot of hard work and determination.

 But, even with all the proper training and with the Americans with Disabilities Act, Romeo was not welcome at the mall.

 A trip to Pheasant Lane in Nashua, N.H. on Black Friday ended in disappointment.
+Olivia was not allowed to sit on Santa’s lap for a photo while Romeo watched from the rug.

 Santa said he was allergic.
 Mall employees told Twigg to take the dog off the rug and suggested the Twiggs return on pet day or Caring Santa day for children with special needs.
 The company offered to send a Santa to their home.